linkedin/css-blocks/packages/code-style/README.md

        lint rule for that line.
      * In very rare cases, casting through any is required to convince the type checker that a value will have the type you say it will have.
+       More often than not, if the type checker says you can't cast to a value, it's right.

 Test Code Style
 ---------------